aquamorta/kkengraver/README.md

                             size and number (default: None)
       -i imagefile, --image imagefile
+                            the image file to engrave (default: None) --contrast number     adjust the contrast of the image (-10..10) (default:
+                            None)
+      --brightness number   adjust the brightness of the image (-10..10) (default:
+                            None)
-                            the image file to engrave (default: None) -t text, --text text  the text to engrave; you also have to specify a font with the --font option (default: None)
+      -t text, --text text  the text to engrave; you also have to specify a font with the --font option (default: None)
       --font font           the truetype/opentype font used to engrave text